mathe-e-botond/ds-math-notes/03-machine-learning.md

 $$\theta_{MLE} = argmax_{\theta}\ \prod_{i=1}^nf(x_i|\theta)$$

 We than try to optimize $L(\theta)$.
-Since it's an optimization problem, we can optimize log likelyhood of $log\ L(\theta)$ instead to facilitate derivative calculations and avoid underflows due to several products of small decimal values.
+Since it's an optimization problem, we can optimize log likelihood of $log\ L(\theta)$ instead to facilitate derivative calculations and avoid underflow due to several products of small decimal values.

 If we assume a prior distribution in addition to our observations, we can apply MAP, which maximizes the posterior function :